Caribbean Sea, Dominica

 Rivers Flowing into the Caribbean Sea

 Several major rivers in Dominica, including the Layou River, Indian River, and Roseau River, flow directly into the Caribbean Sea.
-These rivers are crucial for maintaining the island’s lush landscapes and supporting agricultural and tourism activities.
+These rivers are crucial for maintaining the island’s lush landscapes and supporting agricultural and tourism industries.
 The Canefield Airport, located adjacent to the Caribbean Sea, also benefits from its proximity, facilitating convenient access for visitors.

 The Caribbean Sea is vital to Dominica’s environment, economy, and way of life.
 Its influence spans from natural beauty and biodiversity to tourism and infrastructure, making it an indispensable part of the island’s identity and sustainability efforts.